rbennett24/Raw-audio-pipeline/README.md

 5. Apply speech recognition to generate .txt transcripts with [whisper_transcription.py](Python/whisper_transcription.py), using [whisper.ai](https://github.com/openai/whisper)

-	* This is slow.
+	* This is slow (at least when using more accurate models like large.en or turbo).
 We need to look into faster methods (e.g. [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper)).

 	* Also, need to **deal with punctuation and numerals in a more effective way**, since these may cause issues with forced alignment later on.